AlfredA93/meditate-with-alfred/README.md

 # Meditate With Alfred

 Meditate With Alfred is a website for anyone and everyone who would like to meditate.
-Whether they are brand new to practicing meditation or a more experienced meditator.
-This site offers infomation for people to join Alfred in group meditations whether online or in Cologne, Germany.
+Whether they are brand new to practicing meditation or a more experienced meditator, this site offers infomation for people to join Alfred in group meditations whether online or locally, in Cologne, Germany.
 You can visit the site [here](.......)

 (insert ami.responsivedesign.is image here)